Nuclear Stress Test

 - Continue all your medications as prescribed unless otherwise instructed by your physician or nurse.

-If you must cancel or reschedule, please do so at least one day before your appointment.
+If you must cancel or reschedule, please do so at least 24 hours before your appointment.

 SPECT Scan FAQ and Information: